 - Security systems.

-Now that you know your tax deductions, you have one less thing to worry about as you get your new venture up and running.
-Come tax time you’ll be saving all the dollars because this year, you’ll know exactly what’s up.
+Now that you know about your startup tax deductions, you have one less thing to worry about as you get your new venture up and running.